 - Don't use dyed wood mulches in organic gardens

 Photo by Denisse Leon on Unsplash

 Rocky mulches such as gravel, pea stone, and cobbles are good when you want a permanent, nice-looking mulch.
 But a couple warnings.
 First, you won't be able to easily enrich the soil underneath stones.
-Second, the Chicago Botanic Garden points out that stones can harm tender plants in hot dry weather, because "rocks absorb and reflect heat" and don't hold moisture.
+Second, pros from the Chicago Botanic Garden points out that stones can harm tender plants in hot dry weather, because "rocks absorb and reflect heat" and don't hold moisture.

 For these reasons, stone mulches are better suited for drought-tolerant, hardy trees, shrubs, and plants or for areas that receive some shade.

 Pine needles are attractive and aromatic—and free if you have pine trees that annually drop needles.
 They give off "naturally occurring compounds that suppress weed seedlings.
 Contrary to popular belief, pine straw mulch will not change your soil’s pH," according to the MSU Extension.

 Pretty, sweet-smelling cocoa mulch is made of reused shells from processed cocoa beans.
 It's been found to increase soil nutrients and suppress weeds better than bark mulch and is more fire resistant than other organic mulches.